lift/framework/lift-base/lift-json/benchmark/README.md

 Summary:

 * Jackson was fastest.
-* Lift Json was about 350 times faster than standard Scala parser.
+* lift-json was about 350 times faster than standard Scala parser.

 Serialization benchmark, Java serialization and lift-json
 ---------------------------------------------------------